jolangse/trk/README.txt

    Gives a tracking report for the given project.
    Using "report" with no options provide a standard report for the last (or current) project tracked as a shortcut.
+   Note: reports include currently active session.
+There is currently no plan to add complexity by adding an option to filter that out..

    Terse reports include:
      * project name